The Long Island Seed Project

 BLEND- Cluster Tomatoes Mixed

 These are 2 inch tomatoes in yellow, orange and red colors borne in trusses and developed for greenhouse culture originally.
 All F2 and F3 hybrid indeterminates on the road to open pollinated, field strains.
 Attractive but most are not particularly flavorful.
-Initial work at FBF; requires some additional work.
+Initial work at FBF; requires additional work.
 (30 seeds)

 Tomatoes